-I was not able to write these real estate news roundups on weekly basis as initially planned.
-I was busy with various products development for this site.
+I was not able to write these real estate news roundups on a weekly basis as initially planned.
+I was busy with various product development for this site.
 But this is no excuse.
 Apologies.
 Now I have resumed real estate news posts and I promise to continue it.

-Very interesting stuffs has had happened on the real estate front internationally during this gap.
-But I will not be going to cover all of these, as there are just too many interesting news.
-So I will cover latest news with a commitment to continue this.
+Very interesting stuff has happened on the real estate front internationally during this gap.
+But I will not be going to cover all of these, as there are just too much interesting news.
+So I will cover the latest news with a commitment to continue this.

 AXA Real Estate Launches Long Lease Property Fund in the UK